Investigating Data-driven systems as digital twins: Numerical behavior of Ho-Kalman method for order estimation: Summary and Future Outlook

 The simplest and most intuitive method for estimating the order of the model by the responses themselves in time-domain, utilizing the rank of the responses matrix, has been reviewed as a candidate method for forming automatically a digital twin.
-It has been proved to be quite successful in many cases, with the efficiency of the algorithm depending highly on the order of the problem as well as the availavle response dataset size.
-However, its extension towards practical rank estimation algorithms or iterative decomposition of reponses is required so that it is able to handle highly noisy data.
-This iterative method, may be loosely correlated to the Gram-Schmidt procedure, however, one must have in mind the issue of orthogonality of signals.
-Furthermore, the extensibility of the Ho-Kalman method in non-linear systems should be further investigated.
-It seems that as far as the formation of a digital twin concerned, the use of such a method is promising, however, in presence of noise, the method has to be combined with the use of another methodology.
+It has been proved to be quite successful in many cases, with the efficiency of the algorithm depending highly on the order of the problem as well as the available response dataset size.
+More specifically, the algorithm appears to work successfully under any kind of system, even though a large amount of data is needed when SNR becomes smaller.
+The use of this large amount of data seems to cancel the uncertainty introduced by noise.
+However, its extension towards practical rank estimation algorithms or iterative decomposition of responses is required so that it is able to handle highly noisy data.
+This iterative method, may be loosely correlated to the Gram--Schmidt procedure~\cite{GramS}, however, one must have in mind the issue of orthogonality of signals.
+Nevertheless, the Ho--Kalman algorithm has been proved a very promising tool that may be really useful in slightly noisy data of high dimensionality.
+In addition to the above, it can be very useful in terms of clustering, in a two-fold way; speeding up computations and offering intuition to a human operator.
+Also, it seems to be a powerful tool towards compression of data.
+It has the capability to represent a whole signal through some sort of complexity abstraction.
+The extensibility of the Ho--Kalman method in non-linear systems ought to be further investigated.
+The first barrier in this direction is expected to be the very formation of a responses matrix.
+However, more elaborate tools can be used towards this.
+Moreover, it seems that as far as the formation of a digital twin is concerned, the use of such a method is promising, however, in the presence of noise, the method has to be combined with the use of another method.
+Digital twins, either for continuous manufacturing processes, such as plastic extrusion and chemical reactions, or discrete manufacturing processes, such as laser welding and additive manufacturing, will highly benefit from order estimation techniques.
+This benefit is highly linked to the automated decision making procedure, as the order estimation will not be some kind of fuzzy process that the engineer has to go through.
+The digital twin will automatically select the values of the (data-driven) model parameters and the control signals generation will be performed automatically and seamlessly.